platformsh/platformsh-docs/docs/src/languages/php/_index.md

 PHP can be used in two modes:

-- PHP-CGI (common gateway interface): the mode used in the `passthru`.
+- CGI (common gateway interface): the mode used in the `passthru`.
 CGI is a PHP interface to interact with web servers.
 PHP-FPM (FastCGI Process Manager) is commonly used to run the CGI mode.
-- PHP-CLI (command line interface): the mode used for [crons](../../create-apps/app-reference.md#crons) or when SSH-ed into your container.
+- CLI (command line interface): the mode used for [crons](../../create-apps/app-reference.md#crons) or when SSH-ed into your container.

 By default, PHP is run in CGI mode using PHP-FPM (FastCGI Process Manager).